-Our mission is to reconnect people and nature through the spread of ecological knowledge and experiential learning practices.
+Our mission is improve the relationship between people and nature through regenerative ecology and experiential awareness practices.

 Animist Ecology began as experiential learning experiences in the urban wilderness of Stanley Park in the city of Vancouver, British Columbia.

 These early nature quests involved a fusion of forest meditation, ecological knowledge, and ancient history that focused on immersive sensory experience of the living spirit of nature.